 Genetics determines potential and talent, but they still need to be worked on in order to yield results.
 Maybe he had a shitty archery teacher or maybe he slacked off.

 You're assuming that Hector's wife was an actual character in the game.
 For all we know he could have met someone completely unrelated to the game and married her.
-Granted most of the Fire Emblem games hint at pairings that produce offspring (Eliwood/Ninian, Rebecca/Wil etc) that isn't always the case for the lords.
+Granted, most of the Fire Emblem games hint at pairings that produce offspring (Eliwood/Ninian, Rebecca/Wil etc), but that isn't always the case for the lords.

 Cecilia's support with Lilina suggests that, at some level or another, anyone can learn magic.
 Some people just happen to be more talented at it than others, and as such those people become mages.